-Lansing is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lansing is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Lansing who work in office and administrative support (16.41%), teaching (12.24%), and management occupations (9.62%).
+Lansing is a decidedly white-collar city, with fully 85.99% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Lansing is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Lansing who work in office and administrative support (12.30%), teaching (10.63%), and management occupations (10.55%).

 Also of interest is that Lansing has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Lansing in 2010 was $25,865, which is upper middle income relative to Kansas and the nation.
-This equates to an annual income of $103,460 for a family of four.
+The per capita income in Lansing in 2010 was $31,982, which is wealthy relative to Kansas, and upper middle income relative to the rest of the US.
+This equates to an annual income of $127,928 for a family of four.
 However, Lansing contains both very wealthy and poor people as well.

 Lansing is a very ethnically-diverse city.
 The people who call Lansing home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lansing residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lansing include Irish, English, Italian, and French .
+Important ancestries of people in Lansing include German, Irish, English, European, and Dutch.

 The most common language spoken in Lansing is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.